Foot Pain: 14 Causes & How to Relieve

 Foot pain is a common symptom of gout, and can occur when uric acid levels become elevated.
 This leads to the formation of uric acid crystals which deposit along the joints and cause inflammation.
 The big toe joint is the most commonly affected joint with gout, and patients often report pain that lasts for days and worsens with movement.

-What to do: Treatment for gout should be directed by an orthopedic surgeon or rheumatologist.
+How to relieve: Treatment for gout should be directed by an orthopedic surgeon or rheumatologist.
 The doctor may prescribe medication to relieve symptoms, like anti-inflammatories, corticosteroids and medication that lowers uric acid levels.
 It is also important to change dietary habits, and consume more foods that can decrease uric acid levels, like apples, beets, carrots and cucumber.
 Read more about the gout diet and which foods to eat and avoid.

 7. Diabetic neuropathy